At a Glance

 Nonprofit Status

 Additionally, you should be aware of whether your chosen university operates as a nonprofit or a for-profit institution.
-Some universities offering Day 1 CPT, such as Westcliff University and Sofia University, are for-profit institutions, while others, like Trine University and Harrisburg University, are nonprofit.
+Some universities offering Day 1 CPT, such as Westcliff University and Sofia University, are for-profit institutions, while others, like NEC and Harrisburg University, are nonprofit.
 While you might not think such classifications would affect you, enrolling in a for-profit university for your first master’s degree could have implications for future visa applications.

 Specifically, one component of the H1B visa program is the H1B advanced degree cap, which reserves 20,000 slots annually for those with master’s degrees or higher from U.S. universities.
 This allocation, separate from the regular H1B cap, improves opportunities for advanced degree holders, providing them with a higher chance of securing H1B visas for employment.